admin-ch/CovidCertificate-Apidoc/README.md

 - **language**: the national language used to create the covid certificate PDF.
   The PDF always contains English translations.
   - Accepted languages are: `de`, `it`, `fr`, `rm`.

+### Address data

+Optional data for paper-based delivery of the certificate.
+If this data is passed a printout of the certificate will be sent to the specified address.
+The first line of the address is derived from the personal data, therefor the attributes givenName and familyName are concatenated to build this line.

+- **streetAndNr**: street and house number of the recipient.
+  - Format: string.
+  - Example: "Musterweg 4b"
+- **zipCode**: zip code of the recipient.
+  - Format: integer, maxLength: 4 CHAR, minLength: 4 CHAR.
+  - Example: 3000
+- **city**: city the recipient lives in.
+  - Format: string.
+  - Example: "Bern"
+- **cantonCodeSender**: abbreviation of the canton *issuing* the certificate.
+This can be different than the canton the recipient of the certificiate lives in.
+The abbreviation is mapped to a predefined address and used as the sender of the letter when sending the printout by mail.
+  - Format: string.
+  - Example: "BE"

 ### Specific vaccination data